Human Resource Management (HRM) practices and Quality of Work-life (QWL)

 License

-This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits unrestricted use, distribution, and production in any medium provided the original author(s) and source are properly credited.
+From Volume 5 onward, all articles published in this journal are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are properly credited.